Family Day Trip to the Virginia Zoo in Norfolk – Itinerary & Tips

 Where to Eat at the Zoo?

-There’s a cafe at the Norfolk Zoo where you can grab a snack or lunch.
+Usually we eat at the African Village Cafe where you can grab a snack or lunch.
 We opted for the hot dogs, chicken nuggets and fries and a popcorn.
-It was typical fried food, better than the chinese resturant, comparable to Wendy’s.
+It was typical fried food, better than the dry chinese restaurant, comparable to Wendy’s.